How To Setup A Hikvision Camera With Camcloud

 Setup Steps

 Step 1: Basic NAS Setup.
-Begin by, (i) ensuring your NAS basic setup is complete according to its user manual (general setup, , etc), (ii) you have your login credentials handy, (iii) the NAS is connected to your local network (including identifying its internal IP address), and (iv) you can reach the NAS UI from your web browser.
+Begin by, (i) ensuring your NAS basic setup is complete according to its (general setup, firmware updates, etc), (ii) you have your login credentials handy, (iii) the NAS is connected to your local network (including identifying its internal IP address), and (iv) you can reach the NAS UI from your web browser.

 Step 2: Basic Hikvision Setup.
 Ensure your Hikvision IP camera is connected to the same network as your NAS.